JcDenis/opta2iot/README.md

 * `GET /device` : HTML device configration page
 * `GET /style.css` : CSS for HTML pages
 * `GET /favicon.ico` : Icon for HTML pages
+* `GET /publish` : Publish to MQTT device and inputs state

 **Note:** All pages require basic autehntication !

 ### LED

-* Short blink top left green led on boot means user can push button to reset configuration to default
-* Blink top left red LED means no network
-* Blink top left green led means mqtt connected
+During boot:
+* Fix Green and Red : Waiting for user to press button to fully reset device
+* Fast blink Green and Red : Device is going to reboot

+After boot:
+* Fix Green and fix Red with no blue : Connecting netwok (this freeze device)
+* Fast blink Green and Red : Device is going to reboot
+* Fast short blink Red and Green : heartbeat
+* Slow blink Red : No network connection
+* Slow blink Green : MQTT connection OK
-* No top left led means netwrok OK but no mqtt connection.
+* No Green and no Red : Network connection OK but no MQTT connection

+Wifi device:
+* Fix Blue : Wifi in STA mode
+* Slow blink Blue : Wifi in AP mode
+* No Blue : Not in Wifi mode

 ### Button

-* During boot (when top left green led blink) user can reset configuration to default by pressing button
+* During boot (when top left green led are on) user can reset device to default by pressing button
 * With Network and MQTT connection, user can force publishing input state by pressing button
-* Without network cable, user can change DHCP mode by pressing button.
+* With network cable disconnected, user can change DHCP mode by pressing button.

 ## ARDUINO IDE